getodk/docs/odk1-src/form-widgets.rst

 .. image:: /img/form-widgets/audio-start.*
   :alt: The Audio form widget as displayed in the ODK Collect App on an Android phone.
 The question text is "Please record your name."
 There are three buttons: Record Sound, Choose Sound and Play Sound.
 The "Play Sound" button is disabled.

-..
-What app is required for audio recording?

 .. rubric:: XLSForm Rows